atulkumar2/investor_agent_data/README.md

 - First day of week performs full navigation, search, and checkbox selection
 - Subsequent days in the same week skip directly to date selection for speed
 - Weekends (Saturday/Sunday) are automatically skipped with logged entries
+- Public holidays are automatically skipped with logged entries (see indian_holidays.py)
 - User agents are rotated for each weekly session
 - Sleep intervals are randomized to avoid triggering rate limits
 - Failed downloads are logged with their weekday for reference